Class maps for visualizing classification results: Classification by k-nearest neighbors

 We illustrate the resulting display on the benchmark {\it spam} data.
 These consist of 4601 emails collected by George Forman at the Hewlett-Packard Labs, and are labeled as spam (1813 mails) or non-spam (2788 mails).
-The data is publicly available in the \textsf{R}-package \texttt{kernlab} \citep{kernlab2004}.
+The data is publicly available in the \textsf{R}-package \texttt{kernlab} \citep{kernlab}.
 The mails were converted to a numerical characterization using 57 variables.
-Section \ref{sec:spam} of the Supplementary Material lists the variables and their interpretation.
+Section \ref{suppmat:spam} of the Supplementary Material lists the variables and their interpretation.
 Unfortunately, the mails themselves are not available.

 The data are classified by kNN with $k = 5$, yielding an in-sample misclassification rate under 9\%.
 Figure \ref{fig:spam_classmap_ham} shows the class map of the non-spam (also called ham) mails.
-As expected, most of the LD values are at one of the six main levels between $\LD = 0$ and $\LD = 1$ by steps of $1/k = 0.2$\,.
-The LD values in between these levels come from the neighborhoods $N(i)$ that contain $k(i) > k$ members due to tied dissimilarities.
+As expected, most of the $\PAC$ values are at one of the six main levels between $\PAC = 0$ and $\PAC = 1$ by steps of $1/k = 0.2$\,.
+The $\PAC$ values in between these levels come from the neighborhoods $N(i)$ that contain $k(i) > k$ members due to tied dissimilarities.

-Some atypical points are labeled.
-Point \texttt{a} has maximal $\LD = 1$ so it is strongly predicted as spam.
+Some atypical points are marked.
+Point \texttt{a} has maximal $\PAC = 1$ so it is strongly predicted as spam.
 It corresponds to a mail containing 1506 capitalized characters, 1488 of which in a single string.
 Capitalization is more common in spam messages, explaining why it was predicted as spam.
 Point \texttt{b} is a mail of which 20\% consists of the word `free'.
 This word is more common in spam mails, so its frequent occurrence makes the mail suspicious.
 In mail \texttt{c}, 7.5\% of the characters are `\#' which appears more often in spam mails than in non-spam, and 7.5\% is the highest percentage in any non-spam mail.
+Note that \texttt{b} and \texttt{c} are marked as outliers, that is, they are unusual and don't lie well within either class.